devlok1/Git-Automation-Win/README.md

 Add the folder containing the .bat files to your Windows PATH.
 Open a new terminal.

+NOTE:
+python "%~dp0..\GIT\py\ga.py" %*  // example of ga(git add)
+This command is used in the bat files , make sure to add the bin folder in your PAth of environmental variables.
+Otherwise it won't run.

 ***Usage***

 Initialize a repository: gi